How to Play Classical Guitar Free Stroke (Tirando)

 How To Play Classical Guitar Tirando

 To play classical guitar free stroke (tirando), focus on proper hand positioning and precise finger movements.
 Angle your hand downward and away from your body, maintaining a flat wrist arch.
 Keep your knuckles parallel to the strings and execute controlled plucking motions from the knuckle joint.
-Practice finger independence exercises, emphasizing relaxation and efficiency.
+Practice finger independence exercises, emphasizing relaxation and efficiency to master this classical guitar technique.

 Avoid tensing your hand or applying excessive force.
 Incorporate scale patterns and arpeggios to enhance your technique.
 Pay attention to your thumb positioning and movement, ensuring it remains parallel to the strings.
 Master these fundamentals, and you’ll be well on your way to achieving a smooth, resonant sound.
 The journey to perfecting tirando technique is filled with nuanced details and rewarding discoveries.